 Location: National Germplasm Resources Laboratory2018 Annual Report

-1. GRIN is available as global resource.
-The Germplasm Resources Information Network (GRIN) database was publicly available on a nearly 24/7 basis throughout fiscal year 2018.
-It provided valuable and comprehensive information on agricultural genetic resources, especially those of the U.S. National Plant Germplasm System (NPGS).
-As of June 2018, more than 150,000 plant germplasm samples have been distributed from NPGS genebanks based on requests received through GRIN.
+1. GRIN is available as year-round global resource.
+The Germplasm Resources Information Network (GRIN) database was publicly available almost continually throughout fiscal year 2018.
+It provided valuable and comprehensive information about agricultural genetic resources, especially those of the U.S. National Plant Germplasm System (NPGS).
+As of June 2018, NPGS genebanks have distributed more than 150,000 plant germplasm samples based on requests received through GRIN.
 This material is used by global scientists to improve agricultural production and sustainability.